Skip to main content

 What is multi-layering?

-The term multi-layering or layered defence refers to the practice of using a combination of different security techniques and advanced security technologies to cover a full spectrum of threat vectors.
-Layered defence creates multiple layers of protection across your network.
+Multi-layering or layered defence refers to using a combination of different security techniques and advanced security technologies to cover a full spectrum of threat vectors.
+Layered defence creates multiple layers of protection across your IT systems.
+Elements could include:

 Using multi-layering with AV software

+Whether it’s AV software, your corporate firewall or Intrusion Detection and Prevention (IDPS), it all has value.
 These different stop points regulate all travelling data before it reaches its final destination, your internal network.
-Multi-layering cuts down the risk of attack significantly, as any threats bypassed by the first security point can be picked up by the second or third in your multi-layer structure.
+Multi-layering significantly reduces the risk of attack, as any threats bypassed by the first security point can be picked up by the second or third point in your multi-layer structure.

 Feeling confident with multi-layering